 Canadian ultrarunner Adam Campbell agrees.
 Campbell finished third at Hardrock in both 2014 and 2015, and returned to the race last year after a serious climbing accident in 2016.

 “I think it was the right decision, personally.
 It’s unfortunate that Xavier was DQ’d, and that he did not follow the rules properly.
 In Europe people often accept aid outside of aid stations, but the Hardrock rules are clear, and it’s up to athletes to know the rules.”

 American ultrarunner Jamil Coury, who was spectating at this year’s race, created an interesting thread on Twitter with his confession that he once accepted a beer from a bystander near the end of an ultra.
 “Should I be DQ’d retroactively?” he asked.
 One might interpret his question as ridicule for the Thevenard decision, but a few commenters replied “Yes.”

 I took a beer from course spectators at the 2015 Hardrock 100 at the mineral creek crossing two miles from the finish – not at an aid station.
 Should I be retroactively disqualified?
 Curious to hear your thoughts.
 Go to 14 minute mark: https://t.co/9XevEKvwXV pic.twitter.com/nKgV5DeYYx

 The first DQ in Hardrock history

-It was the first disqualification in the history of the race, but it wasn’t the only one, as it turned out.
+It was the first disqualification in the history of the race, but it wasn’t the only one this year, as it turned out.
 Dima Feinhaus was also DQ’d after inadvertently leaving the course during a thunderstorm and not making his way back to that spot upon discovering his mistake, but rejoining the course further on and continuing.